 Website redesigns have become a fairly common occurrence for most companies, but few consider the opportunity to localize their websites alongside a redesign project.

-Combining a website translation project with a redesign project makes business sense and delivers major value for growing companies.
 Further, website translation services now exist that can seamlessly support a translated website before, during and after a redesign project.

 Long-Term Value of Website Translation